AdobeDocs/advertising.en/help/dsp/admin/advertiser-settings.md

 #### [!UICONTROL Pre-Bid Viewability]

-Optional pre-bid viewability filters by [!DNL DoubleVerify], [!DNL Oracle Advertising] ([!DNL Moat]), and [!DNL Integral Ad Science] to apply to placements.
+Optional pre-bid viewability filters by [!DNL DoubleVerify] and [!DNL Integral Ad Science] to apply to placements.
 The advertiser-level defaults are selected for new placements.
 You can override the advertiser-level settings at the [placement level](/help/dsp/campaign-management/placements/placement-settings.md).

->[!NOTE]
->
->[!DNL Oracle] will sunset its advertising business by 30 September 2024, including all services from [!DNL MOAT].

 ##### [!UICONTROL DoubleVerify] {#doubleverify-viewability}